 RPL is specific to the programme being applied for and all additional considerations are presented in the Student Handbook relevant to the particular programme.
-For example, the B.A. in Social Care (level 7) requires the following prerequisites to be met:
+As noted RPL is not available in relation to the BA in Social Care Level 7.